 Straight from my children (whom I’ve brought ages 0-10 years), here are the Top 10 activity picks for kids at Mill City Museum:

-1. Water play tables that demonstrate the river’s role in powering the early mills.
+The Water play tables demonstrate the river’s role in powering the early mills.
 Any museum that includes the chance to splash is an instant hit — thank goodness for the hand (and clothes) dryers.

-2. A train play table gives kids a chance to simulate the path of flour from the farm to factory, then onto shipment down the river.
+The train table gives kids a chance to simulate the path of flour from the farm to factory, then onto shipment down the river.

-3. Putting together the life-size puzzles.
-The littlest one tired of this quickly, but the grade schooler determinedly put the whole puzzle together.
+Putting together the life-size puzzles.
+The littlest one tired of this quickly, but the grade schooler determinedly put the whole puzzle together then flipped it over and did the other side.
 If the museum isn’t too busy, you can then turn the blocks and put together a different puzzle.

-9. I debated adding the Flour Tower — a multimedia attraction that involves an 8-story elevator ascent.
+I debated adding this grown up favorite — a multimedia attraction that involves an 8-story elevator ascent.
 Most of my littles refused to ride it because there’s a simulated explosion during the show, but it’s a must-see for older kids and adults.

 Once atop the museum, the view from the observation deck includes mill ruins, the Stone Arch Bridge, and the Falls that started it all.